dfinity/motoko/doc/md/canister-maintenance/compatibility.md

 It is recommended not to continue, as you will lose the state in older versions of Motoko that use [classical orthogonal persistence](orthogonal-persistence/classical.md).
 Upgrading with [enhanced orthogonal persistence](orthogonal-persistence/enhanced.md) will trap and roll back, keeping the old state.

 Adding a new record field to the type of existing stable variable is not supported.
 The reason is simple: The upgrade would need to supply values for the new field out of thin air.
 In this example, the upgrade would need to conjure up some value for the `description` field of every existing `card` in `map`.
-Moreover, allowing to add optional fields is also a problem, as a record can be shared from various variables with different static types, some of them already declaring the added field or adding a same-named optional field with a potentially different type (and/or different semantics).
+Moreover, allowing adding optional fields is also a problem, as a record can be shared from various variables with different static types, some of them already declaring the added field or adding a same-named optional field with a potentially different type (and/or different semantics).

 ### Solution

-To resolve this issue, again, an [explicit](#explicit-migration) is needed:
+To resolve this issue, an [explicit](#explicit-migration) is needed:

-1. We keep the old variable `map` with the same structural type.
-However, we are allowed to change type alias name (`Card` to `OldCard`).
+1. You must keep the old variable `map` with the same structural type.
+However, you are allowed to change type alias name (`Card` to `OldCard`).
-2. We introduce a new variable `newMap` and copy the old state to the new one, initializing the new field as needed.
+2. You can introduce a new variable `newMap` and copy the old state to the new one, initializing the new field as needed.
-3. We upgrade to this new version.
+3. Then, upgrade to this new version.

 ``` motoko no-repl
 import Array "mo:base/Array";